The 1 song singalong with Carer Voices

-A weekly singalong from the ALLIANCE's Carer Voices team has brought joy and friendship to many.
+Read about how a weekly singalong from the ALLIANCE's Carer Voices team brought joy and friendship to many during lockdown.

 Under current Government guidelines, it has become necessary for the ALLIANCE Carer Voices project to explore creative ways to carry on engaging with people, to maintain its existing outreach and foster new connections.
 The COVID-19 pandemic has touched every aspect of life in the UK and abroad – how we work, how we live and how we interact with each other.
 As cases rose in March, and social distancing became lockdown, it became clear that the pandemic was going to have a significant mental health impact on the most vulnerable – people living with long term conditions, older people, disabled people and unpaid carers.

 It was at this point that the project took the initiative to create a programme of work centred around keeping well and managing wellbeing.
 Just as lockdown in Scotland had been announced, the viral videos of Italians singing together from their balconies surfaced across social media.
 Since Italy went into lockdown to curb the spread of the outbreak, whole neighbourhoods of people had begun coming together to fill the silence of the homes and streets with music.
 From Bologna to Rome, people found encouragement to pick up whatever they had lying around the house – from a pot and wooden spoon to a traditional instrument – and came together to create music and sing.